mokth/einvoice/middleware/readme.txt

 updated 20-Sep-2024

-- this eInvoiceConsole.exe can be customize to read customize csv/text file from legacy sytem (that contains the invoice/cn/dn data), to geneate json/xml and submit to lhdn server. the response will be write into text file that the legacy sytem can read.
+I can customize my console application to read and process CSV or text files from legacy systems containing Invoice, Credit Note, and Debit Note data.
+The application will generate JSON or XML formats and submit them to the LHDN API server.
+Additionally, I can implement functionality to write the API response to a local text file for the legacy system to access.
+Alternatively, I can assist in updating the API response directly to the legacy system's database, such as DBF or Access.

 ============================================================
 ============================================================